 The Path From a PTA to a PT

 From education, to responsibilities, there are certainly some big differences as you go on the path from a PTA to a PT.
 However, there are also plenty of amazing benefits when you go from a PTA to a PT.
 Benefits such as the job opportunities, salary, and of course the travel therapy opportunities and locations.
-After all, we couldn’t talk about the path from a PTA to a PT without mentioning the travel therapy opportunities.
+After all, we couldn’t talk about the path from a PTA to a PT without mentioning the travel therapy opportunities and travel PTA jobs.

 To help you properly navigate the path from a PTA to a PT, our friends at Allied Travel Careers created this infographic to help.
 Print this infographic, put it on your refrigerator, or bookmark this page so you can always reference this guide.

 © 2019 Allied Travel Careers

 Hopefully you enjoyed reading this infographic to help you on the path from a PTA to a PT.
 If you are interested in being a travel therapist, you are in the right spot.
 Host Healthcare offers an extensive list of travel therapy jobs.
 In addition, call specific recruiter directly or if you don’t have a recruiter, call (844) 812-8094 and one of our friendly recruiters will be happy to help.